TailGrids/play-astro/README.md

 # Play Astro - Free Astro Template for Startups and Blog

-Play Astro is a fantastic free and open-source Astro template, specifically designed for startups, SaaS companies, apps, businesses, and more.
+Play Astro is a fantastic free and open-source Astro template, built for startups, SaaS companies, apps, businesses, and more.
 With its premium design and comprehensive range of essential components and pages, it's your all-in-one solution for launching a full-fledged website.

 ### ✍️ Awesome Blog with Markdown
 Moreover, it features a functional blog system, powered by Markdown, providing everything you need to operate a complete business website.